HL7/US-Core/input/includes/note-and-report-types-scenario3.md

-A client is only interested in retrieving notes by class (Note, DocumentReference.class is updated to DocumentReference.category in FHIR R4).
-The server responds with the single category of 'Clinical Notes':
+A Client is only interested in retrieving notes by class (Note, DocumentReference.class is updated to DocumentReference.category in FHIR R4).
+The Server responds with the single category of 'Clinical Notes':

 **Request for DocumentReference note categories**